mesonbuild/meson/docs/markdown/Gnome-module.md

 resource and the second is the XML file containing the resource definitions.
 If the name is `foobar`, Meson will generate a header file called `foobar.h`, which you can then include in your sources.
+The resources specified are automatically added as dependencies of the generated target.

 * `c_name`: passed to the resource compiler as an argument after `--c-name`